Music of the Fallout series: Fallout 76

-Vault-Tec Radio

-The game also features a radio station which is primarily accessible during the introductory level of the game.
-It plays many of the same jazz instrumental tracks heard in Fallout 3's Vault 101 PA System with the exception of the track called Be-Bop Shop/Music to Burn/Jump for Joy.
-Two of the tracks are alternative mixes of the Fallout 3 versions present on the original 1995 Sound Ideas album composed by Jason Nyberg, but emphasize different instruments.
-It also features three additional tracks from the same album: A Night in Topeka/Sweet Cicely/You've Stolen My Heart, Someday/Straight and Narrow, and Dinner for Two/Wallflower/Last Dance of the Night.
-Several of the alternative mixes were re-released as a digital album using the Westar titles and reattributed to the Dinner Music Ensemble for the 2015 album Date Night.

 Additional licensed tracks

-In 2019, APM Music released a statement revealing it had provided "100+ cues licensed for Fallout 76".
+In 2018, APM Music released a statement revealing it had provided "100+ cues licensed for Fallout 76".
 APM Music also released an official digital album in 2018 featuring 39 tracks licensed for the game.
 Several tracks serve as background music for the game's item store, the Atomic Shop, with seasonal Halloween and Christmas song variants.
 Others play during gameplay such as on the game's jukeboxes, gramophones, and specific quests including "Jazz Potatoes" from the Wasted on Nukashine quest and "One More Pils" for a quest based on Fastnacht.